+An emblem of all known LSTs is T-duality.
 We disclose some of the conditions necessary to realize a supersymmetric little string theory.
-A seal of all known LSTs is T-duality.
-6D supersymmetric theories should therefore admit a tensor sector.
+6D supersymmetric theories should admit a tensor sector.
 Several LSTs include some dynamical tensor multiplets and vacua parameterized at low energies by vevs of scalars in these tensor multiplets.
 To reach a point of strong coupling one has to tune the vevs of the dynamical scalars to zero.
 In addition to dynamical tensor multiplets, one has to allow the possibility of non-dynamical tensor multiplets which set mass scales for the 6D supersymmetric theory.

-In a theory with T tensor multiplets, one has scalars $S^{I}$ and their bosonic superpartners $B{\mu\nu}^{-,I}$ , with anti-self-dual field strengths as indicated in table 3.
+In a theory with tensor multiplets, one has scalars S^I and their bosonic superpartners $B{\mu\nu}^{-,I}$, with anti-self-dual field strengths as indicated in table 3.

-Multiplet Particle, Sparticle tensormultiplet scalar $S^I$ , superpartner $B^{-,I}{\mu\nu}$
+Multiplet Particle, Sparticle tensormultiplet $S^{I}, B^{-,I}{\mu\nu}$